adulbrich/engr103/README.md

 npx starlight-to-pdf https://engr103.alexulbrich.com/
 ```

+## Parking

+- [ ] Figure out the CSS for the Latex component.
+Right now, the containing `<span>` has some padding on the right which looks odd when there's punctuation following the expression.

 ## 🚀 Project Structure

 Inside of your Astro + Starlight project, you'll see the following folders and files: